 What SNES games are available with Nintendo Switch Online?

-In September of 2019, Nintendo began adding SNES titles to Nintendo Switch Online, starting with a library of 20 games and more to come in the future.
-Here are all the games available so far (as of May 2020):
+Nintendo began adding SNES titles to Nintendo Switch Online in September 2019, starting with a library of 20 games and adding more monthly.
+Here are all the games available as of July 2020.

 - The Legend of Zelda: A Link to the Past